DJ JoN-E: HD Radio

 This was the first attempt to nationally distribute a Desi/Bhangra Show in North America, making Johney Brar the youngest nationally syndicated South-Asian DJ in North America.

 As of October 2009, Desi Live changed timeslots from 8 pm – 10 pm weeknights to its new home 9 pm – 12 am Fridays and Saturdays.

 As of July 2010, Desi Live began airing one night a week, Saturdays 9 pm – midnight.

 The last show for Humdesi Radio aired on May 21, 2011.
 Humdesi Radio was sold shortly after this, officially cancelling all shows on its network.

 Desi Live TV

 In 2015, concepts were pitched to two prominent Canadian television networks of turning the radio show in to a live dance music television program, appealing to ethnic music audiences around the country.
 While the idea gained interest from the networks, it was put on hold by Johney claiming that certain rules and restrictions of what we can do on the program by the networks would likely make the show unprofitable.
 Due to this, the pilot episode of "Desi Live TV" was never shot.

 Executive Producer - Radio

-Johney Brar (DJ JoN-E) has created or assisted in development the following radio programs:
+Johney Brar has created or assisted in development the following radio programs: